 After his Top Chef All Stars win, Blais pushed himself to get back in shape and dropped 60 pounds with the encouragement of his then girlfriend, Jazmin.
 He proposed at the end of his first marathon—the 10K Peachtree Road Race—and the two are now happily married.
 The family, including daughters Riley and Embry, recently relocated from Atlanta to Del Mar, CA so that Blais could be closer to Juniper & Ivy and The Crack Shack.

 Blais released his first cookbook, Try This at Home: Recipes from My Head to Your Plate on February 26, 2013.
-He currently appears on Bravo’s Top Chef Duelsand serves as a judge on TopChef.
+His second cookbook, So Good: 100 Recipes from My Kitchen to Yours, debuted on May 16, 2017.